Braised Daikon Radish Recipe

-I’ve been reading the book On Vegetables lately and it has some great simple ways to enjoy vegetables such as this Daikon recipe which I tweaked just slightly.
+I've been reading the book On Vegetables lately and it has some great simple ways to enjoy vegetables such as this Daikon radish recipe which I tweaked just slightly.
 Just a few simple ingredients, little prep, and some easy cooking nets a beautifully delicious side dish.

-Musical Inspiration for Braised Daikon
+Musical Inspiration for Braised Daikon Radish

-Rapper/Singer Phonte released a new album last month called “No News Is Good News”.
-Besides the usual dope beats and lyrics, I’ve had this one in heavy rotation given it’s subject matter.
-Phone tackles issues of diet and the connection to long-term health lamenting on the track “Expensive Genes” the increasing number of African Americans dying young due to diet habits.
-“It’s like 40 years old is 3/4 life.
-Our biggest fears were shots or armed robbery, Now the biggest fears are clots and oncology…” The poignant and straight shooting lyrics are a strong reminder of the control that we have on our health.
+Rapper/Singer Phonte released a new album last month called No News Is Good News.
+Besides the usual dope beats and lyrics, I've had this one in heavy rotation given its subject matter.
+Phonte tackles issues of diet and the connection to long-term health lamenting on the track "Expensive Genes" the increasing number of African Americans dying young due to diet habits.

-Daikon Radish Nutrition
+Braised Daikon Radish Ingredients

-Braised Daikon Recipe Cooking Tips
+Expert Braised Daikon Cooking Tips

 - Note one daikon root has a range of flavors: (1) the part closest to the leaves is said to be the sweetest, (2) while the end of the root has the most bite to it (3) and the middle is somewhere in between.